The Skull

 The total runtime of The Skull is 83 minutes (1h 23m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6/10, and global collection metrics, The Skull stands as a challenging project for the creators.
-It remains an essential piece of the 1965 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.0/10, and global performance metrics, The Skull is classified as a ABOVE AVERAGE.
+It remains an essential part of the 1965 cinematic calendar.

 Frequently Asked Questions